Exploring Abu Simbel: A Visitor's Guide

 Hypostyle Hall: The Inner Temple

-The grand entranceway leads you into the huge 17.7-meter-long Hypostyle Hall.
-It is divided into three aisles (the central one being twice the width of the other two) by two rows of four square pillars, and on the inner sides are ten-meter-high Osiris figures of the King holding the scourge and the crook.
+The grand entrance leads you into the huge 17.7-meter-long Hypostyle Hall.
+It is divided into three aisles (the central one being twice the width of the other two) by two rows of four square pillars, and on the inner sides are ten-meter-high Osiris figures of the pharaoh holding the scourge and the crook.
 The figures on the right hand side wear the double crown of Upper and Lower Egypt, while those on the left wear the crown of Upper Egypt.
 The stylized symmetry of these massive figures is striking.
 The ceiling of the central aisle has paintings of flying vultures; those of the lateral aisles are adorned with stars.

 To the right and left of the Hypostyle Hall are eight small side chambers, some of which served as treasuries and store rooms.
 Their decoration is of varying quality, but in general is simpler than that of the main chambers of the temple.
 Some of the rooms have stone tables along the walls.

-Don't Miss: Abu Simbel is most famous for the fabulous mural reliefs in the Hypostyle Hall depicting the King's campaign against the Hittites in the Battle of Kadesh (reliefs of the battle can also be seen in Luxor's Ramesseum and in the Temples of Abydos).
+Don't Miss: Abu Simbel is most famous for the fabulous mural reliefs in the Hypostyle Hall depicting the pharaoh's campaign against the Hittites in the Battle of Kadesh (reliefs of the battle can also be seen in Luxor's Ramesseum and in the Temples of Abydos).

 Don't Miss: Look up at the south wall to see the barque of Amun-Re.
-The barques are borne in procession, preceded by the king and his wife Nefertari making offerings of food and incense.
+The barques are borne in procession, preceded by the pharaoh and his wife Nefertari making offerings of food and incense.

 The Sanctuary: House of the Gods